bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 If you enable this feature, links to all pages of a quiz are shown, so user can edit their answers.
 Note: this works only for the action "show by tag" and questions of type radio, checkbox or text.
 Note: this feature disables the answer-page!
+Note: currently this works only for non-completed participations!

 .. _random: